Movatterモバイル変換

 Orally administered NMT appears to produce nopsychoactive effects, likely as a result of extensivefirst-pass metabolism.[10]

-According to Roger W. Brimblecombe and colleagues, NMT is inactive in humans, with few details provided.[10]
-On the other hand, according toAlexander Shulgin and others, NMT is active vianon-oralroutes.[1][2][3]
+According to Roger W. Brimblecombe and colleagues, NMT is inactive in humans, with few details provided.[11]
+On the other hand, according to reports given toAlexander Shulgin and by others, NMT is active vianon-oralroutes.[1][2][3]
 It has been said to producepsychedelic effects at doses of 50 to 120 mg bysmoking orvaporization, with aduration of seconds to minutes.[1][2][3]
 Based on preliminary reports, NMT is reported to producevisuals, but its effects are described as primarilyspatial in nature, among other effects.[1][2][3]

 NMT has also been reported to be orally active incombination with amonoamine oxidase inhibitor (MAOI).[2][3]